SlickSkyZA/SlickSkyZA/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Lindkeden-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/suyash-srivastava-458b0117)](https://www.linkedin.com/in/suyash-srivastava-458b01173)
 [![Gmail Badge](https://img.shields.io/badge/-Gmail-Red?style=flat-square&logo=Gmail&logoColor=white&link=mailto:suyash.srivastava14@gmail.com)](mailto:suyash.srivastava14@gmail.com)

 I am Andre Joubert.
-I am from South Africa and is a Self-Taught Developer / Digital Marketing / freelance and love what i do for me ist more off a passion then a job i starte my own small comment Coding Studio and focus manly on the freelance informnet as the community is so big and supportive and i can fokus my full attention and my client needs
+I am from South Africa and is a Self-Taught Developer / Digital Marketing / freelance and love what i do for me it more off a passion then a job i started my own small bussnis Coding Studio and focus manly on the freelance as the community is so big and supportive and i can fokus my full attention on my client needs.

 My reason for choosing to freelance is not technical.
 It was more of a personal choice for me, as a “follow your heart and let it lead the way”.